Skip to content

 Local institutions lead.

-Rather than relying solely on donations or grants, partner NGOs are encouraged to use the Bella asset to support their own sustainability.
+Rather than relying solely on donations or grants, partner organizations are encouraged to use the work to support long-term sustainability.

 This may include: